GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Jeff Hopkins, CEO of FlowPhysix.

 "Our game-changing technology has the potential to alter the current standard of care for thrombectomy.
-This partnership provides FlowPhysix expanded reach in delivering our unique solutions to patients worldwide.
+This partnership provides FlowPhysix with an expanded reach in delivering our unique solutions to patients worldwide.
 We strongly believe that 3comma's proven leadership and deep expertise will drive commercial success internationally and increase shareholder value for the company."

 • Global expansion of thrombectomy solutions